 Before coming to Honolulu, she and her husband worked as full time Industrial Manufacturing Pharmacist in Singapore and in the Philippines.
 Though new to the industry, Maria supports PREL’s Finance, HR functions and other PREL Programs in the Honolulu Office by providing research, filing organization, data compilation and organizational expertise.

-Dr. Melly Wilson currently serves as Director of the Pacific Regional Comprehensive Center (PRCC), a technical assistance center funded by the U.S. Department of Education (ED) to help Pacific region state educational agencies connect rigorous research, policy and practice to support and improve education.
+Dr. Melly Wilson currently serves as Director of Comprehensive Centers, a technical assistance center funded by the U.S. Department of Education (ED) to help Pacific region state educational agencies connect rigorous research, policy and practice to support and improve education.

 Dr. Wilson represents PREL at the state, regional, and national levels, keeping members of the U.S. Congress and other policy leaders informed of Pacific region priorities and developments in research and practice.
 In her additional role as Business Development Lead at PREL, she is responsible for authoring or leading the development of major proposals, coordinating PREL’s quality assurance processes, strengthening relationships with funders, and building new partnerships.

 Dr. Wilson’s academic background is in public policy, international relations, and disaster management.
 She has served as a Lecturer for the University of Hawai‘i’s Political Science Department and as a Research and Policy Analyst for the Hawai‘i State Legislature and United Nations Relief and Works Agency.
 Her professional experience includes university-level instruction, project management, planning policy formulation and implementation, research design, and fiscal management.
 She earned her doctoral degree in political science and international relations from the University of Hawai‘i at Mānoa.